Limiting Thoughts that are Holding You Back

-One way to avoid doing this is living each day as if it was your last, but not in a way that you are going to blow through all that you have, but rather to enjoy life and allow yourself to do the things that you want.
+One way to avoid doing this is living each day as if it was your last, but not in a way that you are going to blow through all that you have.
+Rather, try to enjoy life and allow yourself to do the things that you want.

 We only have one life.
-Who knows where we will be tomorrow?
-Why don’t we start to enjoy it here and now?
+No one knows where we will be tomorrow, so why don’t we start enjoying life here and now?

-“I can’t stop thinking about…”There exists something called “obsessive thoughts” which has a snowball effect where they become bigger and bigger until they overcome you and manifest themselves through anxiety or physical pain.
+“I can’t stop thinking about…”There is something called “obsessive thinking”, which has a snowball effect.
+These obsessive thoughts become bigger and bigger until they overcome you and manifest themselves through anxiety or physical pain.

 Something that has caused you to feel ashamed or a situation in which you are overcome with guilt can cause these obsessive thoughts to bombard you with how you could have avoided the situation.